1 Introducing SpaDES with a dummy ecological model

 Code

-Our VERY simple “simulation” model (in form of a function) generates rasters that follow a Gaussian distribution
+Our VERY simple species abundance model (in form of a function) generates species abundance rasters that follow a Gaussian distribution:

 Code